18F/uswds-jekyll/pages/guide/quick-start.md

 # Using the Software Applications on Ceres

-Many software applications are available as modules ([see Software Overview](/guide/software) or type `module avail` on Ceres to see them).
+Many software applications are available as modules; see [Software Overview](/guide/software) or type `module avail` on Ceres to see them.
 Users can load the modules that they need to do their analysis.
 We manage applications as modules to enable different versions of different applications to exist simulatneously and to be easily managed.

 The `module` command is used to work with the different software application modules.
 The following table lists some of the most common functions of the `module` command: